Preventative Maintenance: Seven Smart Tips for a Safer System

 Regularly update your virus software (see above links to the most common websites.)
 As new viruses are detected, vendors of AV software release updated virus definitions or signature files that will detect and clean viruses.
 It is highly recommended that you update your software to add these new signature files at least once a month.
 Exception: Surfin' Guard doesn't require frequent updating.

+Back up your data.
 Some viruses contain destructive payloads that can delete all of the data on your hard drive.
 And though a good, regularly updated AV program will help avoid many problems, it is better to be safe than sorry.
 A general rule of thumb is to back up any data that you cannot afford to lose onto a ZIP disk, CD-ROM, or floppy disks.

+Scan and clean your system.
 Lastly, if you think that you computer has been infected and don't have virus software on your system or simply want a second opinion, you can scan your drives for free on the web at House Call.

+Don't believe everything you read.
 Some of the viruses you hear about are hoaxes.
 What's worse, some of these hoaxes tell you to delete important files from your computer such that you become the virus.
 Before you follow directions to delete system files or forward the message to all your friends, verify with a reputable source that the "fix" isn't itself the virus.

 Information about the latest viruses, what to look for and what damage they can do, can be found at http://www.antivirus.com/.